-Bundler goes out and retreives all the gems that are specified in your project's Gemfile.
+Bundler goes out and retreives all the gems that are specified in a Jekyll project's Gemfile.
 If you have a gem that depends on other gems to work, Bundler will go out and retrieve all of the dependencies as well.
-(To learn more about Bundler, see About Ruby, Gems, Bundler, etc. (page 0).
+(To learn more about Bundler, see About Ruby Gems (page 0).